mavl/product-service/README.md

 # Introduction
-Product is a REST microservice to manage product data allowed operations
+Product is a REST microservice to manage product data allowed operations:
 - Get all products
 - Get product by id
 - Update product descrition